 The spyware got access to all the built-in apps and functions.
 It started listening to his calls and recording them.
 It was also recording all his app usage history, WhatsApp messages, and copying his photos, videos, and other stored documents.
 Sometimes the spyware opened the camera app to videotape his actions, movements, and events of the client’s life.
 It gained access to all of his GPS tracking data as well.
 Meaning, the people on the other end of the spyware could see his locations, where he went, how long he stayed in certain places, and what he did.
 With photos and videos, if they wanted.

 It was a great recipe for disaster and a potential online scam just waiting to happen.

 It got him thinking, but he didn’t want to jump to any hasty conclusions.
 Because he kept his device relatively safe.
 He didn’t connect to public wi-fi found in the cafeteria or malls.
 He also didn’t charge the phone with a data cable connecting it to a charging outlet or an unknown PC.
 So, everything he did out of caution should have given him fair security.
 But it did not.
 And the expensive smartphone had been acting up.
-Now there was a reason for true concern and suspicion.
+Now there was a reason for genuine concern and suspicion.
 That suspicion led to the discovery of a potential hacking scenario.

 When we got it, we found out that the spyware had been running its malicious operation unhindered.

-So, first, we stopped the operation, then we removed it altogether followed by scanning the device for other vulnerabilities and detecting the Dorman script that opened the back door.
+So, first, we stopped the operation, then we removed it altogether, followed by scanning the device for other vulnerabilities and detecting the Dorman script that opened the back door.